samindaa/deep-reinforcement-learning/Report.md

 # Project: Navigation
 ## Saminda Abeyruwan

-In this project, we have trained an agent that successfully navigate a square environment and collect Banana shaped objects.
-When the agent collects and yellow object, it gets +1, and when it collects blue object, it gets -1, otherwise 0.
+In this project, we have trained an agent that successfully navigates a square environment and collects _banana_ shaped objects.
+When the agent collects a yellow object, it gets +1, and when it collects a blue object, it gets -1, otherwise 0.
 Following image shows an instance of the environment.

 ![image1](./p1_navigation/image1.png)

 The learning agent is designed using the concepts of model-free reinforcement learning (RL).
-Therefore, at each decision point, based on the state of the environment, the agent takes an action that maximizes to the object of collecting more +1 objects.
+Therefore, at each decision point, based on the state of the environment, the agent takes an action that maximizes to the objective of collecting more +1 objects (rewards).
 The agent has four actions - move forward, move backward, turn left, and turn right.
-The environment state is available as a 37 feature vector, which includes the velocity of the agent, distance to object so on.
+The environment state is available as a 37 feature vector, which includes the velocity of the agent, distance to other object in the environment among others.

-Our performance criteria of the project is that the agent select objects such that the agent must maintain a score of +13 over 100 consecutive episodes.
+The final performance criteria of the agent is to select objects such that the agent must maintain a score of +13 points over 100 consecutive episodes.

 ### Learning Algorithm